MinterTeam/minter-console-web/README.md

-# My Minter Website
+# Minter Console Website

-This is the repository containing the code for the official My Minterwebsite [my.minter.network](https://my.minter.network)
+This is the repository containing the code for the official Minter Console website [console.minter.network](https://console.minter.network)

 ## Deployment script